Pete Costanza (gridiron football)

-Pete Costanza (born 1970) is a professional Canadian football coach who is the pass game coordinator and receivers coach for the Toronto Argonauts of the Canadian Football League (CFL).
+Pete Costanza (born 1970) is an American football coach who is the pass game coordinator and wide receivers coach for the Toronto Argonauts of the Canadian Football League (CFL).
+He is a six-time Grey Cup champion as an assistant coach, having won three times with the Calgary Stampeders, once with the Winnipeg Blue Bombers, and twice with the Argonauts.

 College career

 Costanza played college football as a wide receiver for the William Paterson Pioneers and graduated from William Paterson University in 1994.

 Coaching career

 Arena football

 Costanza began his coaching career as volunteer coach for the New Jersey Red Dogs of the Arena Football League under head coach John Hufnagel.
 He was an assistant coach for three years there before becoming the offensive coordinator for the Roanoke Steam in 2000 and then the Iowa Barnstormers in 2001.
 In 2002, he became the head coach for the Columbus Wardogs.
 He moved to the Albany Conquest in 2003, also as head coach, before joining the Columbus Destroyers in 2004 to serve as both head coach and offensive coordinator.
 He resigned from his position with the Destroyers in 2005 and re-joined the Conquest on May 24, 2005, where he was named head coach and director of football operations.